AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/05-gitlab-ci.md

 ---

 ## Introduction
-Now that we've deconstructed the `atlas/analysisbase` image that you've been using for your analysis to see where it actually comes from, we're going to take the next step of using this image as a base for preserving our ATLAS environment.
-Gitlab CI/CD automates the task of keeping your analysis environment up-to-date so you don't have to think about it (much).
-This is accomplished by re-building the container in which your analysis environment is preserved on top of `atlas/analysisbase` for each analysis repo, each time that new commits are pushed to the repos.
+Next, we're going to use the `atlas/analysisbase` image as a base for *preserving* our ATLAS environment.
+Gitlab CI/CD automates the task of keeping the analysis environment up-to-date so you don't have to think about it (much).
+This is accomplished by re-building the container in which the analysis environment is preserved on top of `atlas/analysisbase` for each analysis repo, each time that new commits are pushed to the repos.

 ## RECAST and Gitlab CI/CD

 So how is this automated container re-building actually accomplished?
-As you've already learned, each time that an analyst pushes new commits to the docker repo with gitlab CI/CD set up, gitlab starts a pipeline that runs the tests you wrote in your `.gitlab-ci.yml` file to validate the new commits.
+Each time that an analyst pushes new commits to the docker repo with gitlab CI/CD set up, gitlab starts a pipeline that runs the tests you wrote in your `.gitlab-ci.yml` file to validate the new commits.
 In addition to these code tests, it's also possible to add code to the `.gitlab-ci.yml` file to build a container in which the analysis code and environment reside, and store it in the "gitlab registry".
-But to build this container correctly, you first need some specific instructions on:
+But to build this container correctly, you need to know:
  * how to set up the exact environment in the container that your code depends on,
  * how to add your analysis code to the container, and
- * how to pre-build the code so that it can just be run trivially inside the container (ideally with only a single command).
+ * how to pre-build the code so that it can be run inside the container (ideally with only a single command).

 These all sound like tasks that a Dockerfile would be great for!
-And indeed, the first key component of automated environment preservation with gitlab CI/CD is to add a Dockerfile to the repo with these specifications.
+And indeed, the first step of automated environment preservation with gitlab CI/CD is to add a Dockerfile to the repo.

 > ## `atlas` User in ATLAS Containers
 > By default, files added to a docker container will be owned by root user.
 However, it's considered good practice to avoid actually working as root user unnecessarily since this minimizes the risk of accidentally misusing root privileges, so the `analysisbase` images use a non-root `atlas` user by default.